Motor Wheel

 Made in the UK!

 We custom-build each motor wheel at our wheel building facility in Norwich, UK.
-This allows us to offer ANY wheel size, made to order to match your bike.
+This allows us to offer a large variety of wheel sizes, custom made to order to match your bike.

 Find your wheel size